rr-codes4/H.E.L.I.X-Virtual-Intelligence/README.md

 2. **OPTICAL FRAME:** Four vertical corner pillars elevate the 15.6 inch monitor directly above the 4-sided acrylic reflector pyramid.
 3. **Mechanical Fasteners:** Rigidly assembled using 16× M5x40 Flathead Steel Bolts and matching M5 Hex Nuts without relying on adhesives.

+## IMPORTANT
+I have used AI(Gemini, GitHub Copilot) for certain code generation that automated and sped up my work and also for debugging (which took me hours even after using AI)

 > The full CAD is available in ['/cad/assembly.step<\'](./software/cad/Helix_Model.step)

 5. Complete BOM